 What is ECOTOX?

-The Ecotoxicology Database (ECOTOX) is a comprehensive database, which provides information on adverse effects of single chemical stressors to ecologically relevant aquatic and terrestrial species.
-ECOTOX includes more than 780,000 test records covering 12,000 aquatic and terrestrial species and 11,000 chemicals.
+The Ecotoxicology Database (ECOTOX) is a comprehensive Knowledgebase, which provides information on adverse effects of single chemical stressors to ecologically relevant aquatic and terrestrial species.
+ECOTOX includes more than 910,000 test records covering 12,500 aquatic and terrestrial species and 11,500 chemicals.
 The primary source of ECOTOX data is peer-reviewed literature, with test results identified through comprehensive searches of the open literature.
-All pertinent information on the species, chemical, test methods, and results presented by the authors are abstracted into the ECOTOX database.
+All pertinent information on the species, chemical, test methods, and results presented by the authors are abstracted into the ECOTOX Knowledgebase.

 ECOTOX also includes third-party data collections from the EPA, U.S. Geological Survey, Russia, and OECD (Organization for Economic Cooperation and Development) member nations summarizing research that is either published in non-English journals or not available in the open literature.
 EcoTox includes links to all user support documents, frequently asked questions, and other ecotoxicology tools available on the web.
-The database is updated with new data on a quarterly basis.
+The Knowledgebase is updated quarterly with new data.

-The ECOTOX database has minimum data and browser requirements.
+The ECOTOX Knowledgebase has minimum data and browser requirements.
 Users should become familiar with these limitations prior to using the database.

 Access the Database